Get ready; this is the last post for The Podcaster Hour and it’s a big topic! We’re talking all about podcast hosts & promotion.

 Can you just briefly take us through all the things that we need to think about when we’re creating this?
 Particularly when it comes to cover art, because I know that that kind of freaks some people out because they’re not really sure what they should be doing there.

 Mark: Let’s pretend that I’ve got a CD.
 Your album cover art is basically what your podcast cover is.
 What a lot of people do is they’ll think they can do it themselves.
 You probably can’t, and that’s a fact.
 I’ll tell you why.
 It’s a square image that sits at the front of your podcast, and it’s the album art.
-It’s the thing that people see, it’s the poster for your podcast.
+Since is the one thing that people see, it becomes the poster for your podcast and is probably the most important element of your podcast’s discoverability.

 The cover art has to be between 1400-pixel square and 3000-pixel square, and under 500 KB in size.
 It has to look nice.
 Can’t have swearing on it or any of that stuff.
 A lot of people do a few things weirdly on their cover art.
 The biggest mistake is putting yourself on there.
 I’ve been in podcasting for nearly 10 years, and I just put myself on the cover because people know me.
 Unless you’re a celebrity, there’s no point in putting yourself on there.